 In May, Inside Towers reported on Raycap's recent acquisitions of telecom and switchgear manufacturer Apelio this past January, and earlier STEALTH® concealment which focuses on both macro and small cell pole concealments.
 Raycap now offers a comprehensive set of solutions and products designed for telecom operators to build and deploy small cell 4G and 5G networks with fully integrated and concealed small cell sites.
 This portfolio includes the patent pending and ground breaking concealment technology, InvisiWaveTM.
 Fabricated from a rigid, RF friendly material, InvisiWave products effectively cover and conceal mmWave radios attached to streetlight poles, on rooftops or other structures, without interfering with radio performance.
-It has been approved for use on 5G networks by major U.S. carriers and most OEM's for more aesthetic-sensitive environments.
+It has been approved for use on 5G networks by all major U.S. carriers and most OEMs."aesthetic environment.